HumanSignal/label-studio/docs/source/guide/labeling.md

 Most of the actions described in this section are similar for all the data objects (images, audio, text, etc.).

 ### Choices, TextArea and other simple tags
 Such tags have straightforward labeling mechanics.
-It’s intuitive for users, so let’s talk about more complex things below :-)
+It’s intuitive for users, so let’s talk about more complex things below.

 ### Add region
 1. Select label you want to add (if you use Tag without labels like Polygon, just go to 2)